mernst/uwisdom/Uw.md

 <https://otrs.cs.washington.edu/otrs/customer.pl?Action=CustomerTicketOverview;Subaction=MyTickets>

-To invite undergrads to Slack:
+To invite undergrads to Slack (permissible only for research, not course staff):

 * Choose the Paul G. Allen workspace
 * click the down-caret to its right
 * choose "invite people" from the dropdown
   * can batch multiple people if they should have access to the same channels
 * Must select Guest (not Member)
-But, don't do this for course staff, only for research.

 For course staff communication: